vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Shipping and static shipping details

-The shipping methods presented to the user is in Vipps are retrieved from the merchant's [`POST:[shippingDetailsPrefix]​/v2​/payments​/{orderId}​/shippingDetails`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Merchant-Endpoints/operation/fetchShippingCostUsingPOST) endpoint, which Vipps uses to retrieve the shipping details from the merchant.
+The shipping methods presented to the user in Vipps are fetched from the merchant's [`POST:[shippingDetailsPrefix]​/v2​/payments​/{orderId}​/shippingDetails`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Merchant-Endpoints/operation/fetchShippingCostUsingPOST) endpoint.

-If the shipping cost can be known in advance, the `staticShippingDetails` field in the [`POST:​/ecomm​/v2​/payments`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST) call to initiate the payment may be used to provide the shipping details up front, and thereby avoid an extra round-trip between the Vipps backend and the merchant's server.
+If the shipping methods and cost can be known in advance, the `staticShippingDetails` field in [`POST:​/ecomm​/v2​/payments`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST) may be used to provide the shipping details up front, and thereby avoid an extra round-trip between the Vipps backend and the merchant's server.

 When using `staticShippingDetails` the shipping costs for the available shipping methods are then sent directly, eliminating the need for the user to first select shipping method and then for the merchant to calculate the cost for it.

 We recommend using `staticShippingDetails` if possible, as it gives a faster payment process and a better user experience.

-Use of `staticShippingDetails` also eliminates timeout problems caused by delays in the merchant's or shipping partner's calculations of cost.
+It also eliminates timeout problems caused by delays in the merchant's or shipping partner's calculations of cost.

 #### Consent and GDPR